-Ultrasound is the most commonly used modality in pregnancy to image the unborn fetus and determine the health of the pregnancy.
-Across each trimester, ultrasound is used to enhance safety for the mother and provide reassurance regarding the fetal well-being.
+Ultrasound is the most commonly used medical imaging technology in pregnancy to view the unborn fetus and determine the health of the pregnancy.
+Throughout each trimester, ultrasound imaging, also called sonography, is used to ensure both the mother and fetus are doing well.
 Current ultrasound technology allows for traditional two-dimensional (2D) imaging as well as the more recent 3D and 4D (or 3D video) evaluations.

 There are no known or proven harmful effects of medical diagnostic ultrasound to human fetuses when using standard clinical settings on the machines.

 - FDA Consumer Update on Ultrasound

 Maternal Fetal Medicine blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!